namoopsoo/namoopsoo.github.io/content/post/2025-01-11-comparing-embedding-models.md

 | "all-MiniLM-L12-v2" | 384 | 0.628 | 0.841 |
 |  "all-mpnet-base-v2" | 768 | 0.552 | 0.654 |

+## So what are MAP and MRR?
+MAP is [ Mean Average Precision ](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)#Mean_average_precision), where if for a query we go down the list of ranked results, for all the *relevant* ones we compute the proportion that is relevant up to that point (aka *precision* ) and then averaging those we get the *average precision*, then repeating this for all the queries, and taking the mean, gives the MAP.
+MRR is [ Mean Reciprocal Rank ](https://en.wikipedia.org/wiki/Mean_reciprocal_rank), looking at the position we see the first relevant document, averaging across all queries.
+The reciprocal of the rank is used so it falls between `0 and 1` for a more normalized result.

+#### MRR is greedy and MAP is more comprehensive
+Mean Reciprocal Rank says if a relevant document is close to the top.
+Mean Average Precision, blends query precision across all relevant documents, but discounting the contribution proportionally, the lower in the rank we go.
+This is because, say for a query, there's a relevant document at rank=1 and the second relevant document is at rank=10, then the first contributes `1.0` to the average and the second contributes `0.2`, and the average precision is `(1.0 + 0.2)/2 = 0.6`, which shows the first has more influence.

+## More on the golden dataset
 I created a dataset with `21` queries, and selected `81 documents`, marking the ones that are relevant for each query.
 I added these ground truth indications into a `queries.yaml` , looking sort of like the following, since the use case is about querying for documents pertaining to food dishes.

 ```